Reintegration timetable guidance

-With the agreement of parents and carers, however, in exceptional circumstances, where a short-fixed term period of part time education may in very rare circumstances be judged to be in the interests of young people who are finding full time education very challenging.
-This must, however, be for a short, agreed period that has a planned progression back to full-time within maximum of six weeks.
+With the agreement of parents and carers, however, in exceptional circumstances, where a short-fixed term period of part-time education may in very rare circumstances be judged to be in the interests of young people who are finding full-time education very challenging, reduced hours may be appropriate.
+This must, however, be for a short, agreed period that has a planned progression back to full-time attendance within maximum of six weeks.

-Oxfordshire County Council remains committed to all children's entitlement to a full-time education offer and makes clear the requirement that a reintegration timetable cannot be implemented without written agreement from parent/carer (and where appropriate the Virtual School where a child is ‘Looked After’, Youth Offending worker when the child is on a Court Order, Social Worker where a Child Protection, Team Around the Family or Child in Need Plan is in place or SEN Team at the Local Authority where appropriate).
+Oxfordshire County Council is committed to all children's entitlement to full-time education and makes clear the requirement that a reintegration timetable cannot be implemented without written agreement from parent/carer (and where appropriate the Virtual School where a child is one We Care For, Youth Justice worker when the child is on a Court Order, Social Worker/Early Help Worker where a Child Protection, Team Around the Family or Child in Need Plan is in place or SEN Team at the Local Authority when the child has an EHCP).

-In circumstances where the school consider that a reintegration timetable for a pupil is needed, the school must notify the County Attendance Team on firstname.lastname@example.org
+In circumstances where the school considers that a reintegration timetable for a pupil is needed, the school must notify the County Attendance Team on firstname.lastname@example.org

-Convene a meeting to discuss the proposals for a reintegration timetable.
+School must convene a meeting to discuss the proposals for a reintegration timetable.
 This must include the parent/carer of the pupil.
-This meeting must also include the Local Authority where the pupil is a looked after child (the Virtual School), subject of a Court Order (YOS worker), the pupil is subject of a Child Protection, Child in Need Plan or Team Around the Family plan (Social Worker or Early Help worker) or has a statement of SEN/Education Health and Care Plan (a member of the SEN Team).
+This meeting must also include the Local Authority where the pupil is one that We Care For (the Virtual School), subject of a Court Order (YJES worker), the pupil is subject of a Child Protection, Child in Need Plan or Team Around the Family plan (Social Worker or Early Help worker) or has a EHCP (SEN Officer).

-- the proposed timetable to get back to full-time within 6 weeks
+- the proposed timetable with reintegration support to get back to full-time attendance within 6 weeks

 - details of the review schedule